Hands Looking at Charts and Screen Business

 While there are obvious benefits to investing in private credit, this asset class does come with its own set of drawbacks.

-• Illiquidity: It's often difficult or even impossible to sell private credit investments on the secondary market.
+• Lack of liquidity: It's often difficult or even impossible to sell private credit investments on the secondary market.
 When you invest in a deal, you should expect your cash to be locked up for the duration of the loan.

-• Limited transparency: Unlike public markets, there isn't much public information about the companies you're lending money to, so you're much more reliant on the due diligence process of the platform you're investing through.
+• Limited transparency: Unlike in the public markets, there isn't much public information about the companies you're lending money to, making you much more reliant on the due diligence process of the platform you're investing through.

 • Complex structures: Each deal has its own set of terms and conditions.
 These may include covenants, securities arrangements, and other contractual provisions.
-You will either need to sort through these details for each deal on your own or trust that your investing platform is providing good investments.
+You will either need to sort through these details on your own or trust that your investing platform is offering high-quality investments.

 • Concentration risk: Private credit offerings are usually sold to only a few investors in relatively large sums.
-Depending on the minimum investment and the size of your portfolio, this may subject you to being overly concentrated in one investment.
+Depending on the minimum investment and the size of your portfolio, this may cause you to be over-concentrated in one or a few positions.
 That said, many of Percent's deals have minimum investment amounts of just $500.

 If you're considering investing in private credit, you should be aware of and comfortable with these risks.
 While its historical performance has been great, private credit is still considered a new and somewhat speculative asset class.